-Are you currently homeless or staying at a shelter?
+Are you experiencing homelessness or staying at a shelter?
 You can still register to vote!

-You can often register to vote using a shelter address, like Salvation Army or ARCH (Front Steps).
+You can often register to vote using a shelter address, like Salvation Army.
 Just remember, if you use their address, your voter certificate will be mailed there.
 Check with a staff person at your shelter for a registration form and ask to use the shelter address.

-□ I sent in my registration application.
+⇒ I sent in my registration application.
 Now what?